 In the past we have tapped a few trees and wholesale ordered the majority of our maple syrup needs.
 This year my son is embarking on an adventure, inspired by a classmate, to produce all our family’s maple syrup.
 Maple syrup is our primary sweetener for baking, cooking, breakfast, etc., so this is no small task.
 As a family of 6, soon to be 7, we use a minimum of 9 gallons of maple syrup a year.
 When we are baking a lot, it comes closer to 16 gallons.
 Each gallon of syrup comes from about 40 gallons of sugar maple sap.
 That’s a lot of sap, and a lot of tree taps, considering an average of 1/2 gallon sap per tap per day, over an average season of 2 weeks.
 Needless to say, my 12 year old will not be going it alone, we are now all invested in the project.
 From marking the trees and gathering equipment, to setting the taps, collecting, and boiling down the sap, we will have a lot of work to do.

 How to prepare?
 Right now we are gathering equipment, marking trees, reading books, and deciding where and how to boil down all this sap.
-And with a prediction for next week to have weather in the 40s during the day and below freezing at night, we might even get an early sap flow this year before the main syruping season.
+And with a prediction for next week to have weather in the 40s during the day and below freezing at night, we might even get an early sap flow this year before the main syrup season.

 There are a few different taps to choose from.
 Two main types are readily available.

-* We also have some metal tree taps.
+We also have some metal tree taps.
 The metal taps have a hook that you use to hang your bucket and lid from.

 You will need food grade buckets or pails.
 There are old fashioned wooden collecting pails, galvanized pails, and plastic pails with lids that are specific for maple syrup collection.
-The treesaver taps and food grade tubing allow you to use any food grade plastic bucket that has a lid.
+The Treesaver taps and food grade tubing allow you to use any food grade plastic bucket that has a lid.
 We picked up some plastic frosting buckets from a few local bakeries, and a deli is giving us some 5 gallon pickle buckets.
 Some places give the buckets for free.
 Other places charge one or two dollars.
 New food grade plastic buckets can be purchased also.
 We have bought the 5 gallon buckets with lids for five dollars a piece in the past from the same place we buy our bulk foods.

 The hydrometer and testing cup are a little bit of an expense, but well worth it.
 The hydrometer is the tool which will tell you when your maple syrup is done.
 It looks like a thermometer, but measures the sugar density.
 Syrup is poured into a testing cup, and the hydrometer placed in the cup.
 You want 66-67% sugar density.
-If higher the syrup will form crystals.
-If lower the syrup might go sour.
+If higher, the syrup will form crystals.
+If lower, the syrup might go sour.
 You also want a candy thermometer.
 The syrup needs to reach a certain temperature, but if gets too hot it will become maple sugar or maple candy instead.
-If we get the temperature wrong this time, the kids have all said they won’t mind maple sugar or candy. 🙂
+If we get the temperature wrong this time, the kids all say they won’t mind maple sugar or candy. 🙂

 You can buy the expensive evaporators, and evaporating pans designed for syrup making.
 For our initial small scale operation we decided to use some large heavy bottom stock pots.
 My son’s friend has a large cast iron pot that he uses.
 As long as it can hold the sap, and handle your heat source, you should be okay.

-Heat source for boiling down the syrup – Wood fires or propane both work well.
-We will use wood, because we have a lot of wood and it will minimize our expenses.
+Wood fires or propane both work well.
+We will use wood, because we have a lot of wood and it will minimize our expense.
 Propane will obviously cost more.
 The important thing to note is that this boiling down of sap will put a lot of moisture in the air, and you will want to do it outside.
 For finishing the syrup we will use a propane or natural gas burner.
 Controlling the temperature at the end is important, and it is harder to control the temperature of a wood fire.